 - Centre for Small States (CSS)

 The Department would therefore also welcome applications where the proposed research relates to the work and focus of one of these Research Centres.
 More information on these centres can be found on the webpage.

 Students on GTAs teach up to four hours per week on the undergraduate LLB degree course (with all the appropriate administration that accompanies this - such as providing office hours and marking student essays).
 GTAs are also involved with examining duties in the Department.

 The deadline for applying for the GTA award for 2018-9 is Friday 8th December 2017.
-Candidates who submit their application by the December deadline will be considered initially, and applicants are encouraged to apply prior to this first deadline.
 However, candidates submitting their application by the second deadline will also receive equal consideration for the award.
 You must have completed the main PhD application process, including the submission of all required supporting documentation, by this date.

 Only applicants who have completed the online application process to the PhD programme prior to the funding submission deadline will be considered for funding.
 For information on how to make an application, what our entry requirements are, and what supporting documentation is required, please see our webpage.

 To make an on-line application, you would need to visit this webpage and then click on one of the two blue buttons on the right hand side of the screen (under the ‘apply on-line’ heading) - this will then take you to the on-line application system itself, where you can complete the application form and upload the required supporting documentation.
 Please click on the top button to indicate you want to study on a full-time basis – this will take you to the On-Line application system.

 Notifying the School of Law that you wish to apply for GTA funding